The Pauline Chant Project

 It may come as a surprise to many; Gregorian chant once had many different expressions and forms.
 Each order had its own particular flavour and melodies of the same chants.
 The Pauline order was no different.
 In fact, Fr.
 Nikodem Kilnar OSPPE, the Chaplain of the Polish Bishop’s conference to Polish Church musicians, makes the bold claim that the Chant of the Pauline order was once better than that of the Benedictines.

-Unfortunately, due to the end eradication of the Order in the 19th Century and the difficulties of the 20th century, the Order has lost much of its repertoire and practice.
+Unfortunately, due to the near eradication of the Order in the 19th Century and the difficulties of the 20th century, the Order has lost much of its repertoire and practice.
 There is an effort in the Order at the moment, spearheaded by Fr Nikodem Kilnar to restore and promote the proud and unique chant traditions of the Order.

 The Australian Province with the generous assistance of the Australia Sacred Musicians Association (ASMA) is in the process of promoting, recording and making this Pauline chant project accessible to the English-speaking world.